Idiomdrottning’s homepage

 Going Gin

-After getting your new card for the turn, when you have eleven cards, and remembering that your turns always need to end with you discarding a card, that’s when you can go gin, but only once all ten other cards in your hand can fit into sequences, three-of-a-kinds, and four-of-a-kinds.
+After getting your new card for the turn, when you have eleven cards, and remembering that your turns always need to end with you discarding a card, that’s when you can go gin, but only once all ten other cards in your hand can fit into set and runs.

-For example, you have three of a kind in queens (hearts, spades and clubs), and you have a sequence of 10-J-Q in diamonds, and a sequence of 3-4-5-6 in diamonds.
+For example, you have a set in queens (hearts, spades and clubs), and you have a run of 10-J-Q in diamonds, and a run of 3-4-5-6 in diamonds.

 Also, each card can only be used for one thing.
 In the example, you would’ve wanted to use the queen of diamonds both in the sequence and to make that three-of-a-kind into a four-of-a-kind, but that’s not allowed.